Will & Grace Actress Shelley Morrison Dies at 83

 Hollywood has lost a star.

-Actress Shelley Morrison has passed away at the age of 83, Variety reports per The Associated Press.
+Actress Shelley Morrison has passed away at the age of 83, E!
+News can confirm.

-Morrison's publicist, Lori DeWaal, confirmed the news, according to the publication.
-DeWaal also revealed the actress died at Cedars-Sinai Medical Center in Los Angeles due to heart failure, after suffering from a brief illness.
+Morrison's husband, Walter Dominguez, shared a statement about his wife's passing. "[Shelley] passed in Los Angeles this morning at 5:42 am at Cedars-Sinai Medical Center from heart failure, after a brief illness.
+Shelley had recently celebrated her 83rd birthday."

 The 83-year-old star was best known for her role as Rosario Salazar on Will & Grace.
 She appeared in the beloved television series' original run.
 In fact, Morrison was only slated to appear in the NBC show for one episode, but her chemistry with Megan Mullally was off-the-charts.